-Alcohol Awareness and Education: Before arrival, all incoming students and transfer students under the age of 21 years are required to complete the online education alcohol and other substances prevention and intervention tool referred to as Everfi's AlcoholEdu.
-Those failing to complete AlcoholEdu have a hold placed on their academic account restricting students from enrolling in classes the following term allowing us a high completion rate and the opportunity to provide valuable information to students throughout their transition to college.
+Alcohol Awareness and Education: Before arrival, all incoming students and transfer students under the age of twenty-one (21) years are required to complete the online education alcohol and other substances prevention and intervention tool referred to as Everfi's AlcoholEdu.
+Those who fail to complete AlcoholEdu have a hold placed on their academic account, restricting them from enrolling in classes the following term, thus allowing us a high completion rate and the opportunity to provide valuable information to students throughout their transition to college.

-At various times through the year, Campus Recreation and Wellness and the Student Wellness Ambassadors provide educational events and programs to University students, University student organizations, and University staff.
-This past year the Student Wellness Ambassadors participated in over 400 events reaching approximately 10,000 students with messages focused on resource advocacy, prevention, and intervention.
-These events are interactive, entertaining, and contain an even mix of lightheartedness and seriousness.
-In addition to the Student Wellness Ambassadors, Campus Recreation and Wellness is a critical partner in the collaborative group named WellKentucky.
+At various times through the year, Campus Recreation and Wellness and the student wellness ambassadors provide educational events and programs to University students, University student organizations, and University staff.
+This past year the student wellness ambassadors participated in more than four hundred (400) events reaching approximately ten thousand (10,000) students with messages focused on resource advocacy, prevention and intervention.
+This past year, we launched an in-person, interactive program referred to as the Learning Bar in which students visit a real bar environment to learn more than sixteen (16) lessons about how substances impact various parts of wellbeing and health.
+In fall alone we had over eight hundred (800) students visit the Learning Bar with a very positive response to the interactive lessons.

+In addition to the student wellness ambassadors, Campus Recreation and Wellness is a critical partner in the collaborative group named WellKentucky.
 The group works together to provide holistic wellness education across campus through both an online resource, wellkentucky.org, and two all campus events.
-The co-sponsored events, Wellapalooza and Spring Break Bash, coincide with Alcohol Awareness Week, as well as Spring Break Safety Week.
-Both annual events include over twenty campus partners and reach over 500 students.
-Campus Recreation and Wellness also works closely with the Office of Student Conduct to provide on-going Restorative Actions for students in violation of the Code of Student Conduct.
-This past year the department supported over 400 Restorative Actions ranging from online intervention, in-person group interventions, and individualized intervention sessions.
+The co-sponsored events, Wellapalooza and Spring Break Bash, coincide with Alcohol Awareness Week as well as Spring Break Safety Week.
+Both annual events include more than twenty campus partners and reach more than five hundred (500) students.
+Campus Recreation and Wellness also works closely with the Office of Student Conduct to provide on-going restorative actions for students in violation of the Code of Student Conduct.
+This past year the department supported over four hundred (400) Restorative Actions ranging from online intervention, in-person group interventions, and individualized intervention sessions.

 Campus Recreation and Wellness is also home to the Collegiate Recovery Community (CRC).
 This is a program for students in recovery from substance use disorders and other addictive behaviors.
 Open recovery meetings are held every week on campus and are open to students, faculty, staff, and community members.
-Additionally, the CRC also hosts bi-weekly Friends and Family support meetings and on-going prevention and social events throughout the semester that are substance-free and conducive to students' recovery.
+Additionally, the CRC also hosts weekly friends and family support meetings and on-going prevention and social events throughout the semester that are substance-free and conducive to students' recovery.